-- 5.5 The labour market was under notable pressure in early 2021, but improved continuously during the year.
-After reaching a 17-year high of 7.2% in December 2020 February 2021, the seasonally adjusted unemployment rate fell successively to 5.4% in the second quarter, 4.4% in the third quarter and 4.0% in the fourth quarter.
-The underemployment rate also fell successively from 3.9% in December 2020 February 2021 to 1.7% in the fourth quarter.
-For updated statistics on the labour force, unemployment rate and underemployment rate, please visit the webpage: www.censtatd.gov.hk/en/web\table.html?id=6 . - 5.6 The Labour Department (LD) recorded 1 061 856 vacancies offered by employers of the private sector for free recruitment service in 2021.
-In the year, a total of 197 793 placements were secured.
+5.5 The labour market was under notable pressure in the early months of 2022 but improved subsequently in the rest of the year.
+After rising to a high of 5.4% in February - April 2022, the seasonally adjusted unemployment rate fell successively to 4.7% in the second quarter, 3.9% in the third quarter and 3.5% in the fourth quarter.
+The underemployment rate also fell successively from 3.8% in February - April 2022 to 1.5% in the fourth quarter.
+For updated statistics on the labour force, unemployment rate and underemployment rate, please visit the webpage:

+www.censtatd.gov.hk/en/web_table.html?id=6.

+5.6 The Labour Department (LD) recorded 1 086 335 vacancies offered by employers of the private sector for free recruitment service in 2022.
+In the year, a total of 164 713 placements were secured.
 (Appendices 5.1 and 5.2)